v-prt/bookish-backend/README.md

 ## API Documentation

 The API documentation is available at `<server-url>/api-docs` when the server is running.
 It provides details about the available endpoints and how to interact with them.

+## Client Setup

+The client for Bookish is available in the [bookish-frontend](https://github.com/v-prt/bookish-frontend) repository.
+Once you have your backend running, you may set up and run the frontend application.

 ## Contributing